 You’ll also list the “sales price” on your Schedule D. This is the amount you recovered from your investment.
 With stocks, this is the amount you sold your stocks for.

 In Schedule D’s “Gains or Loss” section, you’ll determine how much you actually lost.
 This may be simple subtraction if you only bought and sold one stock, or the math may be more complicated if you perform regular trading.
 Run your calculations several times to ensure that your number is correct.

 Note that you must always list a loss as a negative number.
-Without a negative sign, your lost funds may be interpreted as a profit and incorrectly alter your final tax burden.
+Without a negative sign, your lost funds may be interpreted as a profit, which would incorrectly alter your final tax burden.